-If a Council remand is received in a field office (for example, it is sent directly to the adjudicator), the adjudication team is responsible for alerting the Hearing Office Director.
-The Hearing Office Director must contact Central Operations to coordinate reestablishing the appeal.
+If a Council remand is sent directly to the adjudicator, or uploaded to the e-Appeal Portal, the adjudication team must contact Central Operations to coordinate reestablishing the appeal.

 20.11.3 What is the effect of a Council remand?